-The Mental Health Advisory Board is inclusive, with 25 positions for those who need, provide, respond to and use mental health services in Cabarrus County.
+The Mental Health Advisory Board is inclusive, with 26 positions for those who need, provide, respond to and use mental health services in Cabarrus.
 This includes mayors, law enforcement, schools, public health, human services, EMS, mental health providers, judges, the District Attorney’s office, hospital, etc.

 Initial discussions uncovered a wide spectrum of crosscutting issues and needs in our community.
-The County hopes to lead this effort to raise public awareness, improve access to services and care and improve crisis response—the most notable concerns and initial focus of the Mental Health Advisory Board.
+The County is leading this effort to raise public awareness, improve access to services and care and improve crisis response - the most notable concerns and initial focus of the Mental Health Advisory Board.

-The Mental Health Advisory Board is not in name only—it will provide recommendations with which the County can move forward.
-We will move forward by directing future decisions and funds to support this initiative.
-And we will move forward through open and honest conversations that give us the courage to admit our shortfalls as a community and the wisdom to make a change.
+The Mental Health Advisory Board is not in name only - it will provide recommendations with which the County can move forward.
+We will move forward by directing future decisions and funds to support this initiative, and through open and honest conversations that give us the courage to admit our shortfalls as a community and the wisdom to make a change.

 - Identify all resources